line charts for analytics

 What Is Retainage?

-Another peculiarity to be accounted for in construction is the practice of withholding retainage, or, retention.
+Another peculiarity to be accounted for in construction is the practice of withholding retainage, or retention.
 Retainage is the predetermined amount of money an owner may hold back from payment until they’re satisfied with contract completion.
 A common retention amount might be 5-10% of the contract value or invoiced amount, but it can be less or more.
 The idea of retention is to provide the customer with some security against any deficiencies or defects on the project.

 How Retainage Works

-For most contractors, retainage is simple enough on paper, even though by nature it’s an exception to the rule.
+For most contractors, retainage is simple enough on paper, even though, by nature, it’s an exception to the rule.
 In practice, when a contractor earns revenue under an accrual method like CCM or PCM, they have the right to issue an invoice and record the amount as an account receivable (A/R) until it’s collected.
 That is, except for retainage.

 According to revenue standards, the contractor doesn’t have a current, unconditional right to the retainage portion of an invoice.
 Therefore, it’s not treated as a receivable (A/R) amount.
 Contractors record it instead in a separate asset account.
 Once a contractor does have a right to it, after satisfactory contract completion, the contractor issues an invoice for it and moves it from the asset account to the A/R account for collection.